HPCE/hpce-2014-cw2/readme.md

-To keep things clean, we'll extract the contents to the directory called `build` This will keep things separated, so that if necessary (e.g. to save space), we can delete the contents of ``build'' without losing anything.
+To keep things clean, we'll extract the contents to the directory called `build` This will keep things separated, so that if necessary (e.g. to save space), we can delete the contents of `build` without losing anything.

 You should still be at the base directory, but that is not where we want to extract.
 Do `cd build` to get into the